brhvucn/UCNDomain/README.md

-# UCNDomain
+# UcnDomainDriven
-This is a generic repository for domain driven
+This is a simple implementation of helper classes when building domain driven software at UCN